-DC Urgent Care Malpractice Lawyer
+DC | MD | VA Urgent Care Malpractice Lawyer

-Failure to Diagnose
+Failure to Diagnose Your Condition

-The most common type of urgent care malpractice is failure to diagnose.
+The most common type of urgent care malpractice case is the failure to diagnose.
 The failure to diagnose can result in a myriad of serious and potentially fatal conditions.
 Patients enter urgent care facilities with common, non-specific symptoms such as headache, nausea, vomiting, pain, and breathing problems.
-Due to lack of standards and poor medical evaluation, doctors fail to diagnose patients with the actual cause of their symptoms.
+Due to a lack of standards and poor medical evaluation, doctors fail to diagnose patients with the actual cause of their symptoms.
 Some examples of failure to diagnose cases include failure to diagnose cancer, urinary tract infections, heart conditions, pneumonia, and renal failure.

-Misdiagnosis is another common type of urgent care malpractice.
+Misdiagnosis is another common type of urgent care medical malpractice.
 Urgent care facilities are not designed to treat major medical conditions, and they lack the resources to accurately diagnose patients.
-Lack of appropriate testing and follow up can lead to misdiagnosis.
+Lack of appropriate testing and follow-up can lead to misdiagnosis.
 Patients are diagnosed with minor illnesses when in fact they have more serious conditions.
 Unsurprisingly, diagnostic issues comprise the majority of medical malpractice cases in urgent care centers.

-Failure to Treat
+Failure to Treat Your Illness or Injury

-Urgent Care Made Your Condition Worse
+Has Urgent Care Malpractice Made Your Condition Worse?